 Definition: Reduction of moisture content along with improving some qualities before the use of woods is called seasoning of timber.
-By seasoning, the moisture is reduced to about 15% where new cut woods bear about 50%.
+By seasoning, generally, the moisture is reduced to about 15% where new cut woods bear about 50%.

 Reasons for Seasoning

 Seasoning of timber is done to fulfill some specific requirement.
 Followings are the reasons to perform timber seasoning.